 Deciding where to go is one thing, but you might be thinking of where to stay in Cinque Terre.
 Let’s check this out in a bit more detail, and help give you an overview on where you might like to base yourself.

-The ‘Five Lands’ of Cinque Terre
+The ‘Five Towns’ of Cinque Terre

 Located in the Liguria region of Italy you will find UNESCO World Heritage listed Cinque Terre.
 It is known locally as ‘five lands’ because it is made up of five small villages, and all have them have subtle differences.
 For this reason, you need to know where to stay in Cinque Terre, in order to find the best village for you.
 The villages are: Riomaggiore, Manarola, Corniglia, Vernazza, Monterosso.